-Rooftop Cinema screenings begin at sundown, roughly 9:30 p.m in June and 8:30 pm in August.
-Rooftop Cinema is free for MMoCA members/$7 per screening for the general public; tickets are available from the lobby reception desk beginning one hour before screen time.
-Rooftop Cinema will relocate to MMoCA’s lecture hall if rain is predicted.
+Films begin at sundown, approximately 9:30 pm in June and 8:00 pm in August.
+Camp chairs and blankets are welcome.
+Rooftop Cinema is free for MMoCA members/$7 for non-members; admission begins at the lobby reception desk one hour before screen time.
+Prior to the films, enjoy music by Wisconsin Chamber Orchestra ensembles.
+Screenings relocate to the lecture hall if rain is predicted.

 For more information, contact Tom Yoshikami.

 W.O.R.D.
 G.A.M.E.S. is a hilarious collection of shorts, all of which hinge on creative uses of language and invite audience participation.

 Associations (John Smith, UK, 1975, 16mm, 7 min.)

 Test (Kerry Laitala, USA, 1998, 16mm, 3 min.)

 Bleu Shut (Robert Nelson, USA, 1970, 16mm, 30 min.)

 Gargantuan (John Smith, UK, 1992, 16mm, 1 min.)

 June 12: Powers of Light and Space